Fill out the form to get more information about the Grace Hopper Program bootcamp of your choice.

 By The Grace Hopper Program Team

+Throughout history, Black tech professionals have been at the forefront of technological advancement and innovation, leading the way for some of the most well-known and widely used technologies today.
+However, many populations, including Black individuals, remain underrepresented in the tech industry.
+According to the 2024 State of the Tech Workforce report by CompTIA, black individuals make up just 8% of the computing workforce.
 Companies in recent years have slowly begun to diversify hiring practices as numerous studies continue to show that diversity in tech drives global innovation and paves the way for the future.
 These efforts include specialized initiatives aimed at addressing a historical lack of representation in tech for Black professionals, as well as for women and nonbinary professionals.

 Learn about some of the most significant Black women innovators in technology and how their work impacts our daily lives.

-Kimberly Bryant and Christina Jones: Black Girls Code
+Cristina Jones: Black Girls Code

 Annie Easley: Foundational Rocket Science Technology

-Dr. Gladys West: The Global Positioning System
+Dr. Gladys West: Groundwork for the Global Positioning System

 Using a combination of mathematics, computer programming, and data analytics, West created a model of the Earth’s surface using satellite data.
 This served as one of the foundations of the Global Positioning System (GPS).